Algoryx/click-mirror/agxClick/README.md

 The simulation scene can be restarted from the initial position continously and automatically after a specified amount of time.

-Add `--batch <seconds>` on the commandline and the ClickBatchListener will reset the simulation after the specified amout of time.
+Add `--batch <seconds>` on the commandline and the ResetBatchListener will reset the simulation after the specified amout of time.
 If the Brick model include any `BatchVariables` or any `ParameterSpace`, those will also be updated to their next state (redefining the initial state).
 See documentation for Brick for more information about these types of models.

 ## Implementation details